 In furtherance of the Districts' Service Plan, in the Master IGA, the Financing Districts further acknowledge that the Service District will and/or has incurred certain Developer Obligations (as defined in the Master IGA) associated with the acquisition, construction, and installation of public improvements for the benefit of the Financing Districts, and that Developer Obligations will be refunded from the proceeds of Bonds.
 District No. 1 has entered into certain reimbursement agreements with Fraser River Development Co., LLC (Developer) and/or its affiliates or other developers.
 All public improvements funded by the Districts will be either dedicated to the Town of Winter Park or other governmental entities or will be owned and operated by the Service District (District-Owned Improvements).
 The Service District will be responsible for the operation and maintenance of all facilities and will perform certain administrative services for the District in exchange for fees.

-As of November, 2022, the Developer has incurred \$8,485,097 in District-eligible expenses for public improvements.
-The proceeds from the issuance of Series 2021(3) Bonds are anticipated to reimburse such public improvements costs incurred by the Developer, to the extent that the obligation to pay such amounts are in accordance with the Service Plan.
+The proceeds from the issuance of Series 2021(3) Bonds are anticipated to reimburse the public improvements costs incurred by the Developer, to the extent that the obligation to pay such amounts are in accordance with the Service Plan.